 Claims in food product names

-For foods, all product names must comply with the Regulations and Section 15 of the Code.
-A health claim for a food should only be made if the claim is “authorised” and listed on the EU EU Register of nutrition and health claims (15.1).
-Similarly, nutrition claims are only permitted if they are listed in the Annex of Regulation (EC) No 1924/2006.
-Ads must conform with the conditions set out in that Annex
+For foods, all product and brand names must comply with the Regulations and Section 15 of the Code.
+A health claim for a food should only be made if the claim is “authorised” and listed on the GB NHC Register (15.1).
+Similarly, nutrition claims are only permissible if they appear on the Nutrition claims section of the Register.
+Ads must conform with the conditions set out in the GB NHC Register for both health and nutrition claims.